- Red Stripe: Emergency Ambulance — white body, min 3 crew, advanced life support equipment.

 - Blue Stripe: Patient Transport Ambulance — gray (RAL 7004) body, detachable blue lights, min 2 crew.

-- ICU Ambulance: White body, red stripe, min 3 crew, advanced monitoring and treatment equipment.
+- Intensive Care Unit (ICU) Ambulance: White body, red stripe, min 3 crew, advanced monitoring and treatment equipment.

 - Nova Standard: We use Emergency Ambulance standards for all services.